Remi-Coulom/joedb/doc/source/concurrency.rst

 -----------

-The constructor of the ``tutorial::Client`` class takes two parameters: a file for local storage, and a connection.
+The constructor of the ``tutorial::Client`` class takes two parameters: a file for storing the database journal, and a connection.
 The connection is an object of the ``Connection`` class, that provides the synchronization operations (pull, lock_pull, push_unlock).
 This section presents the different kinds of available connections.

 Plain ``Connection``
 ^^^^^^^^^^^^^^^^^^^^

-The ``Connection`` superclass does not connect to anything, but it can be used to synchronize access to a local file.
-Multiple clients can open the same file with ``joedb::Open_Mode::shared_write``, and write to it concurrently thanks to the synchronization provided by the plain ``Connection``.
+The ``Connection`` superclass does not connect to anything, but it can still be used to synchronize access to the database file.
+Multiple clients can use the plain connection to open the same file at the same time.
+If the file was opened with ``joedb::Open_Mode::shared_write``, clients can start write transactions simultaneously, and the connection will use file locking to synchronize them.

 :ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
 Here is an